NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Output File Names

 The output file names used by Meep, e.g. for HDF5 files, are automatically prefixed by the input variable `filename_prefix`.
-If `filename_prefix` is `none` (the default), however, then Meep constructs a default prefix based on the current Python file name with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
+If `filename_prefix` is `None` (the default), however, then Meep constructs a default prefix based on the current Python file name with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
 You can get this prefix by running:

 **`get_filename_prefix`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;